PavAndrei/chart-expenses/README.md

-# Frontend Mentor - Conference ticket generator solution
+# Frontend Mentor - Expenses chart component solution

-This is a solution to the [Conference ticket generator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/conference-ticket-generator-oq5gFIU12w).
+This is a solution to the [Expenses chart component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents